wangwenx190/framelesshelper/README.md

 ## Highlights v2.3

+- Widgets & Quick: When you clicks the window icon, the system menu will now popup, and when you double clicks it, the window will be closed.
+This emulates the traditional window behavior on Windows.
+- Widgets & Quick: The StandardSystemButton's icon size can't be changed due to I forgot to implement such funtionality, it's implemented now.
 - Widgets: Added `FramelessDialog` class.
 You can use it in case a `QDialog` is preferred over a general `QWidget`.
+- Widgets: The StandardSystemButton's size can't be changed due to a FramelessHelper bug, it's fixed now.
+- Widgets: Added public interface to change the title label font (family, point size, style, etc...).
 - macOS: Added support for old macOS versions and old Qt versions, in theory.
 - Common: Internal code improvements & bug fixes.